JaroslavWolny/habit-tracker/README.md

 ---

-## 🧬 THE BIO-SYNTHESIS ENGINE (New!)
+## 🧠 THE NEURAL TWIN ENGINE (v3.0)

-We have replaced static charts with a **Living Construct**.
-Your avatar now breathes, reacts, and evolves based on your performance.
+We have transcended simple animation.
+Your avatar is now a **Neural Twin**—a digital organism that mirrors your state of being.

-### 1. 🦾 THE LIVING CONSTRUCT
+### 1. 🦠 ORGANIC STATE MACHINE
-- **Idle Animation System:** Your avatar is alive.
-It breathes, floats, and tracks your movement with its gaze.
-- **Real-Time Degradation:**
-  - **CRITICAL STATE (<30%):** If you neglect your habits, your avatar shivers, the screen cracks, and warning alarms blare.
-  - **OPTIMAL STATE (>80%):** Achieve discipline, and witness the "Energy Aura" and particle effects surrounding your construct.
+- **Plasma Flow Muscles:** Muscles aren't just shapes; they are filled with flowing, procedural energy (SVG Turbulence).
+- **Ghost Trails:** In high-performance states, your avatar moves so fast it leaves motion-blurred "ghost" trails.
+- **Heartbeat Sync:** The entire interface pulses at 60 BPM, mimicking a living organism.

+### 2. 🧼 TACTICAL MAINTENANCE
+- **Digital Entropy:** Neglect your habits, and "digital noise" accumulates on your screen.
+- **Gesture Cleaning:** You must physically **swipe and scrub** the dirt off your avatar to restore system visibility.
+- **AI Personality:** Your twin speaks.
+  - *Critical:* "SYSTEM FAILING.
+FEED ME DATA."
+  - *God Mode:* "I AM EFFICIENT.
+I AM UNSTOPPABLE."

-### 2. ⚡ HAPTIC RECHARGE MECHANIC
+### 3. ⚡ HAPTIC RECHARGE MECHANIC
 - **Don't just click.
 Connect.**
 - **Hold-to-Charge:** To log a habit, you must physically "recharge" your avatar's core.
-Hold your finger on the reactor.
-Feel the haptic engine ramp up.
-Release to unleash a shockwave of energy.
 - **Tactical Diagnostics:** Tap on any limb to run a system scan.
 See muscle density and armor integrity in real-time.

-### 3. 🚀 EVOLUTIONARY PROGRESSION
-Your avatar reflects your journey.
-It's not just a streak number; it's a visual transformation.
-- **LVL 1-5 (The Skeleton):** Raw, exposed, vulnerable.
-- **LVL 6-15 (The Synthetic):** Muscle fibers weave over the chassis.
-Strength is building.
-- **LVL 16+ (The Armored):** Heavy plating deploys.
-You are becoming a machine.
-- **GOD MODE:** Maintain a perfect streak to unlock the "Ascended" form.
-Gold plating.
-Halo emitters.
-Pure dominance.

 ---